 \begin{Thm} (Theorem \ref{gaps}) For all cardinals $\kappa, \lambda\geq 1$ such that there is a $(\kappa,\lambda)$-gap in $\mathcal{P}(\omega)/\mathsf{fin}$, there is a $(\kappa,\lambda)$-gap in the Wadge quasi-order on the Borel subsets of the real line. \end{Thm}

-To state the following result, let $\ell$ and $\ell^\star$ denote the suprema of the sizes of well-ordered and reverse well-ordered subsets, respectively.
-Answering a question of Stefan Geschke, this determines several cardinal characterstics of the Wadge quasi-order for the real line.
+In the following result, let $\ell$ and $\ell^\star$ denote the suprema of the sizes of well-ordered and reverse well-ordered subsets, respectively.
+Answering a question of Stefan Geschke, we determine several cardinal characterstics of the Wadge quasi-order for the real line.

-\begin{Thm} (Theorem \ref{cardinal characteristics}) The least size of an unbounded family is $\omega_1$, the least size of a dominating family is $2^\omega$ and the maximal size of a linearly ordered subset is $2^\omega$.
-Moreover, it is consistent with large continuum that $\ell$ and $\ell^\star$ are both equal to $\omega_1$, $2^\omega$ or strictly between these values. \end{Thm}
+\begin{Thm} (Theorem \ref{cardinal characteristics}) The least size of an unbounded family is $\omega_1$, while the least size of a dominating family and the maximal size of a linearly ordered subset equal $2^\omega$.
+Moreover, $\ell=\ell^\star$ is consistent with each of the following statements: (a) $\ell=\omega_1$ (b) $\ell=2^\omega$ and (c) $\omega_1<\ell<2^\omega$ and $2^\omega$ is arbitrarily large. \end{Thm}

 This paper is organized as follows.
 Section 2 contains some notations that we use throughout the paper.
-In Section 3, we construct an embedding of $\mathcal{P}(\omega)/\mathsf{fin}$ and extend this result to obtain an embedding with targets below $\QQ$.
+In Section 3, we first construct an embedding of $\mathcal{P}(\omega)/\mathsf{fin}$ and then extend this result to obtain an embedding with targets below $\QQ$.
 In Section 4, we use the proof of the previous result to prove that no ${\bf \Sigma}^0_\alpha$-complete sets exists for any countable ordinal $\alpha\geq 2$.
 In Section 5, we then characterize $F_\sigma$ sets that are reducible to $\QQ$ by the condition (I) and in Section 6, we construct a minimal set below $\QQ$.
 Section 7 contains some results about gaps and cardinal characteristics.
-Finally in Section 8, we show that the structure of the quasi-order becomes much simpler if the class of reductions is enlarged to finite compositions of right-continuous functions.
+Finally, we show in Section 8 that the structure of the quasi-order becomes much simpler if the class of reductions is enlarged to finite compositions of right-continuous functions.